-Fr Ron Rolheiser, theologian, teacher, and award-winning author, is president of the Oblate pened.
-The man from The Netherlands hadn't lost any weight; the French-Canadian realised that she would not give up smoking; the Irish writer realised that his real issue was not writer's block, and the father who was doing this walk vicariously for his son realised that he had done it for other, more personal, reasons.
+They persevere and complete the pilgrimage, enter the cathedral of Santiago, observe the customs that have marked the end of the Camino for countless pilgrims for a thousand years, and then realise that what each of them had hoped to achieve hadn't hapthe Oblate School of Theology in Texas. www.ronrolheiser.com pened.
+The man from The Netherlands hadn't lost any weight; the French-Canadian realised that she would not give up smoking; the Irish writer realised that his real issue was realised that she would not give up smoking; the Irish writer realised that his real issue was not writer's block, and the father who was doing this walk vicariously for his son realised that he had done it for other, more personal, reasons.